hcoco1/Phase1_app/README.md

 2. An event listener with a submit event toggling dark/light mode.

-3. An event listener with a click event to show an input.
+3. An event listener with a click event to delete a country.

+4. An event listener with a click event to leave a message.

 4. An event listener with a change event to sort an array of objects.

-5. An event listener with a submit event to add flags making a patch request.
+5. An event listener with a submit event to add new countries.

 **World Population Dashboard** App  has: